rust-lang/rust/doc/tutorial.md

 [pf]: http://en.cppreference.com/w/cpp/io/c/fprintf
 [fmt]: http://static.rust-lang.org/doc/master/std/fmt/index.html

 You can define your own syntax extensions with the macro system.
 For details, see the [macro tutorial][macros].
+Note that macro definition is currently considered an unstable feature.

 # Control structures